 A.5.1.2 Various stakeholders are involved in the software maintenance process with each stakeholder having a specific role rile.
 The industry standard on "software maintenance of shipboard equipment" details the roles of stakeholders.
 The present section elaborates on the activities recommended in initiation and planning of software maintenance.
-Software testing requirements are covered at is covered in Section 8.
+Software testing is covered in Section 8.

-A.5.1.3 In case a classification society is involved in software maintenance computer based system of category II and III, the requirements as per relevant ISO standard should be followed.
+A.5.1.3 In case a classification society is involved in software maintenance computer based system of category II and III, the relevant ISO standard should be followed.